kkredit/confronting-wicked-crypto/reading/ea-policy/OntheIncommensurabilityofLawsandTechnicalMechanisms.md

-# On the Incommensurability of Laws and Technical Mechanisms: Or
+# On the Incommensurability of Laws and Technical Mechanisms: Or, What Cryptography Can’t Do

 - Summary:
   - Part of the disconnect is rules vs principles; techies like rules, pols like principles